-Forcecage Web

-(Su): Eight times per

-day, a jade spider

-can cast a magical

-web of glowing

-green energy as a

-standard action.

-This effect functions like a forcecage spell, except

-that it affects only one target and allows a Reflex save (DC 17) to avoid hat fails its saving throw is imprisoned the effect.
+> Forcecage Web (Su): Eight times per day, a jade spider can cast a magical web of glowing green energy as a standard action.
+This effect functions like a forcecage spell, except that it affects only one target and allows a Reflex save (DC 17) to avoid the effect.
 A target that fails its saving throw is imprisoned within a barred cage of force.
 After using its forcecage web, a jade spider must wait 2d4 rounds before doing so again.